-All Boise State employees must engage in appropriate measures to prevent violations of University policy, and promptly notify the Title IX Coordinator through the means listed in this report after being informed of or having a reasonable basis to suspect that discrimination against, harassment of, or retaliation against a faculty, staff, or student occurred.
-Members of the University community are also expected to cooperate with the University in any investigation of allegations of sex or gender-based discrimination, harassment, and violence.
+All Boise State employees must engage in appropriate measures to prevent violations of University policy, and promptly notify the University after being informed of or having a reasonable basis to suspect that discrimination against, harassment of, or retaliation against a faculty, staff, or student occurred.
+The University requests that members of the University community cooperate with any investigation of allegations of sex or genderbased discrimination, harassment, and violence.